Talk About Rushing to Judgment!

 Truly, if we hope to gain respect for ourselves, our compatriots and our progeny, we might try respecting others-- at least until they are proven to be unworthy.

 I wrote this column as a "My View" for The Hour newspaper of Norwalk, Conn., on Nov.
 16, 1996.
 Alex Kelly, after his conviction in 1997 on rape charges, was sentenced to 16 years in prison.
 He was released on Nov.
 23, 2007 on "good behavior."
-He had been a star wrestler at Darien High School, where my late wife, Ruth, a registered nurse, was attendance secretary.
+He had been a star wrestler at Darien High School, where my late wife, Ruth, a registered nurse, was attendance secretary at the time.